sanger-tol/genomeassembly/README.md

 ## Pipeline summary

+While the steps are described in a sequential order, many of them can be executed as parallel jobs.

 1. Parse and transform the input into the required data structures.
+2. Run organnels subworkflow on the HiFi reads.
-2. Run hifiasm in original mode.
+3. Run hifiasm in the original mode.
-3. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [2].
+4. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [3].
-4. If <code>hifiasm_hic_on</code> option is set, run hifiasm in HiC mode.
+5. If <code>hifiasm_hic_on</code> option is set, run hifiasm in HiC mode.
-5. If <code>hifiasm_hic_on</code> option is set, produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [4].
+6. If <code>hifiasm_hic_on</code> option is set, produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [5].
-6. Purge primary contigs from [2], count produced primary contigs as the primary assembly.
+7. Purge primary contigs from [3], i.e. produce the purged assembly and a set of haplotigs.
+Consider the purged contigs as the primary assembly for further steps.
-7. Take haplotigs from [6], merge with haplotigs from [2] and purge, count produced primary contigs as assembly haplotigs.
+8. Take haplotigs from [7], merge with haplotigs from [3] and purge again.
+Discard the purhed contigs, continue with the purged haplotigs as representation of the alternative assembly further on.
+9. If not <code>polishing_on</code> run organelles subwrokflow on the joined purged contigs and haplotigs.
-8. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for primary and haplotigs from [6] and [7].
+10. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for primary and haplotigs from [8] and [9].
-9. If <code>polishing_on</code> option is set, map provided 10X Illumina reads to the joined primary and alternative contigs.
+11. If <code>polishing_on</code> option is set, map Illumina 10X reads to the joined primary and alternative contigs.
-10. If <code>polishing_on</code> option is set, polish initial assembly based on aligment produced in [6], then separate polished primary and hapltoigs.
+12. If <code>polishing_on</code> option is set, polish initial assembly based on aligment produced in [8], then separate polished primary and hapltoigs.
-11. If <code>polishing_on</code> option is set, produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [10].
+13. If <code>polishing_on</code> option is set, produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [12].
+14. If <code>polishing_on</code> run organelles subwrokflow on the joined polished contigs and haplotigs.
-12. Map HiC data onto primary contigs.
+15. Map HiC data onto primary contigs.
-13. Run scaffolding for primary contigs based on results of [12].
+16. Run scaffolding for primary contigs based on results of [15].
-14. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [13].
+17. Produce numerical stats, BUSCO score and QV, completeness metrics, and kmer spectra for [16].

 ## Quick Start